tomwhite007/simple-reactive-viewmodel-example/README.md

 # Simple Reactive Viewmodel Example

 A simple example of how to implement reactive programming using the view model pattern with the `async` pipe.
+This structure allows the use of `ChangeDetectionStrategy.OnPush` in all components - which in large apps gives a noticeable performance benefit.

-Doing this allows you to avoid subcribes inside your component, except if you need side effects to be called.
+Doing this allows you to avoid subscribes inside your component, except if you need side effects to be called.

 ## Angular